 - What tools can be used to improve light utilization efficiency of algae and to improve production characteristics?

 - How do you develop an organism that will produce significantly more bio oil?
+That is being addressed by the breakthrough announcement above.

 The central challenge is that algae naturally harvest significantly more light than they can effectively convert to biofuels.
 Only a fixed amount of light hits the surface of a pond, and our goal is for the algae to use this light as efficiently as possible.
-The amount of wasted sunlight varies greatly depending on the algae species and growth conditions, but can be as high as 80 per cent or more.
+The amount of wasted sunlight varies greatly depending on the algae species and growth conditions, but can be as high as 80 percent or more.
 ExxonMobil and SGI are conducting fundamental research to decrease the amount of wasted sunlight and increase biomass productivity by improving the photosynthetic efficiency of individual algae cells.
 To achieve this objective, the SGI team is working to engineer algae cells that will absorb only the amount of light that they can effectively use.

 Algae biofuels research and development is a long-term endeavor.
 We have learned a lot since ExxonMobil and SGI began working together, and we continue to build the biology tools, capabilities and understandings that are necessary to overcome the technical hurdles.